 Assets at amortised cost

-Loss allowance reduces amortised cost of an asset, it is therefore not presented as a liability.
+A loss allowance reduces the amortised cost of an asset and, as such, is not presented as a liability.

 Assets at FVOCI with recycling

-ECL are recognised also for assets carried at FVOCI, but the loss allowance does not reduce the carrying amount of the asset below its fair value in the statement of financial position.
-Instead, recognition of ECL impacts P/L and the change in fair value recognised through OCI is recognised after taking ECL into account (IFRS 9.5.5.2).
-An example of relevant journal entries is provided in Example 13 accompanying IFRS 9.
+ECL are also recognised for assets carried at FVOCI.
+However, the loss allowance does not lower the asset’s carrying amount below its fair value in the statement of financial position.
+Instead, the recognition of ECL affects profit or loss, and any change in fair value recognised through OCI is considered after accounting for ECL (IFRS 9.5.5.2).
+An example of relevant journal entries can be found in Example 13 accompanying IFRS 9.

 Loan commitments and financial guarantees

-The part of loss allowance that relates to undrawn loan commitments, or to financial guarantees, is presented as a provision as there is no asset that the loss allowance could be credited against.
-However, if a financial instrument includes both a financial asset and an undrawn commitment component and the entity cannot identify the ECL on those components separately, ECL on the loan commitment should be recognised together with the loss allowance for the financial asset.
-To the extent that the combined ECL exceed the gross carrying amount of the financial asset, they should be presented as a provision (IFRS 7.B8E).
+The part of the loss allowance linked to undrawn loan commitments or financial guarantees is presented as a provision because there’s no asset to offset the loss allowance.
+However, if a financial instrument consists of both a financial asset and an undrawn commitment component, and the entity cannot separately identify the ECL on those components, the ECL on the loan commitment should be recognised along with the loss allowance for the financial asset.
+If the combined ECL exceed the gross carrying amount of the financial asset, they should be presented as a provision (IFRS 7.B8E).

 Use of loss allowance

-IFRS 9 exposure draft included a requirement that all write-offs must go through the use of loss allowance and therefore direct write-offs against the contractual amount of financial assets without using an allowance account were prohibited (IFRS 9 ED 2009/12 par.B29).
-Final version of IFRS 9 does not contain any such requirement but it seems that the approach set out in exposure draft makes the most sense.
-The significance of this distinction is that impairment losses are required to be presented in a separate line in P/L (IAS 1.82(ba)) and IFRS 7 requires a reconciliation from the opening balance to the closing balance of the loss allowance (IFRS 7.35H).
+The IFRS 9 exposure draft initially stated that all write-offs must go through the use of loss allowance, thus forbidding direct write-offs against the contractual amount of financial assets without using an allowance account (IFRS 9 ED 2009/12 par.B29).
+The final version of IFRS 9 doesn’t contain such a requirement, but the approach outlined in the exposure draft appears most logical.
+The significance of this distinction lies in the fact that impairment losses need to be presented in a separate line in the P/L (IAS 1.82(ba)), and IFRS 7 mandates a reconciliation from the opening balance to the closing balance of the loss allowance (IFRS 7.35H).

 Scope of IFRS 9 impairment requirements